 There should be two pages, the first showing the North and West exposures and the second showing the South and East exposures.
+Elevation drawings labels should indicate both sides of the house as well as compass orientation.
+See example:

 These pages should provide the following information for the house and accessory buildings elevations:

-- 1) how the building relates to ground level - 2) the grade level screening type, design details and location - 3) materials and design details for the exterior of the proposed structure - 4) the overall height from the virgin low point at the house footprint perimeter to ridge of roof - 5) the dimensions of the eave and rake overhangs - 6) the primary and secondary roof pitches - 7) the relationship of finished first floor to FEMA flood elevation - 8) the exterior lighting details e.
-Wall Sections at $\frac{3}{4}$ " = 1'0" scale f.
-Detail Plans at $\frac{1}{4}$ " = 1'0" scale
+- 1) how the building relates to ground level - 2) the grade level screening type, design details and location - 3) materials and design details for the exterior of the proposed structure - 4) the overall height from the virgin low point at the house footprint perimeter to ridge of roof; dimension string should also include the height of wall sections and roof. - 5) The first finished floor elevation (FFE) with the dimensions string from the average grade or base flood elevation as required in these guidelines. - 6) the dimensions of the eave and rake overhangs - 7) the primary and secondary roof pitches - 8) the relationship of finished first floor (FFE) to FEMA flood elevation (see explanation of FFE on page 119) - 9) the exterior lighting details - 10) HVAC location and screening (including access platform and stairs if required) - 11) trash enclosure location and screening - 12) outdoor shower location and screening - 13) utilities and meter(s) location (including access platform and stairs if required; should be screened by landscaping)

+e.
+Wall Sections at $\frac{3}{4}$ " = 1'0" scale